How to Start an LLC in Ohio

 1. Name Your LLC

-• Be unique among registered business names in Ohio.
-If your name is too similar to a name that already exists, your application won’t be accepted.
-You can run a business name search via the Ohio Secretary of State’s office to check on your preferred name.
+If your name is too similar to a business name that’s already registered in Ohio, your application won’t be accepted.
+You can use the Ohio Secretary of State’s office to search business names in Ohio and check on your preferred name.

 2. Register Your Domain Name